{

 Javascript Array Sort Numbers/strings/objects ascending and descending order example

-In this tutorial, Learn to sort an Array of numbers, strings, and objects in multiple ways.
+In this tutorial, Learn How to sort an Array of numbers, strings, and objects in multiple ways.
 You can check my other post on Javascript check substring exists in a String

-Sorting numbers in reverse order in javascript
+Sorting numbers in reverse order

 Let us declare an array of numbers.